matdombrock/sonar/README.md

 - Discoverable commands and features
     - All commands can be found and launched via the TUI
     - No need to scour the docs
+- Plain text configuration
+    - All configuration files use a plain text format
+    - No need to learn a new syntax

 ## Check it out

 The best way to check out Sona right now is to build it yourself with `cargo`.

 Clone this repo and simply run: